Last updated on

 Payment options are important in making online shoppers complete their purchases online.

 Providing them with several payment options allows you to meet each of their preferred payment methods head-on.
+A combined study between Oxford Economics and Checkout shows that 56% of buyers abandon their carts if they can’t use their preferred payment method.

 A long delivery time can turn potential customers away because they fear their order will not arrive on time for their special occasion or event.